mjl-/ding/README.txt

 # Todo

-- add button to queue a build, low prio. then only run one low-prio job at a time. for rebuilds of all repo's after a toolchain update.
 - write test code
 - on reconnect after sse failure, make sure our state is up to date again. it isn't now.
 - improve showing the cause of a failed build.
 1. show then just last single line of output (make just prints that it failed at the end).
 2. create files in output/ earlier? so we don't show errors about missing such files when the vcs clone failes (eg due to no git in path, or no permision to run build.sh (eg because a dir leading to build.sh isn't accessible).